RoboticExplorationLab/roboticexplorationlab.github.io/_projects/trajopt.md

 title: Fast Trajectory Optimization

 description: |
   Building new solvers for trajectory optimization problems that are fast, accurate, and numerically robust.
+Recent work has bridged the gap between indirect and direct solvers, with an implemention of iLQR capable of: handling nonlinear equality and inequality constraints, warm starts, and quadrature and first-order control schemes comparable to classic direct collocation.

 people:
   - zac